-Serious antisocial activity is contrary to the laws or customs of society to such a degree that a significant number of people would find it unacceptable.
-It is broader than illegal activity and can include other antisocial behaviour (eg bullying).
+Serious antisocial activity is contrary to the laws or customs of society to such a degree that a significant number of people would find it unacceptable (eg sexual violence, suicide, substance abuse).
+It involves actions which are likely to have consequences for people in the real world.
+It is broader than illegal activity and can include other antisocial behaviour (eg bullying real people in broadcasts).